Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

 \subsection{Characterization of strong normalizability}

 We characterize strong normalizable terms in the CCV $\lambda\mu$-calculus by the union-intersection type discipline and by the CPS translation.
-Strong normalizability is not closed under equality.
+Strong normalizability is not closed under $\beta\eta$-convertibility.
 So we must be sensitive to the choice of the CPS.
-We assume the CPS defined via the colon translation.
-We sketch how to generalize the results to the standard translation at the end of this section.
+We assume the CPS defined via colon translation.
+At the end of this section, we sketch how to generalize the results to the standard translation